- Working as a Chemical Engineer [NOC 2134]

 Creating a List of Potential Employers

-You can use directories to produce lists of potential employers.
+You can use directories to produce lists of employers in Vancouver or the Lower Mainland.
 Contact them directly to find out if they’re hiring.

 - Business in Vancouver.
 Book of Lists.